New Carlisle station (Quebec)

 The New Carlisle station is a closed railway station in New Carlisle, Quebec, Canada.
 It served the Montreal-Gaspé train until service was suspended east of Matapédia station in 2013 due to deteriorating track conditions.
+However, service to Gaspé is scheduled to resume in 2026.

 Heritage Information

 The station is a designated Heritage Railway Station, so protected since 1994.
 The station was built by the Canadian National Railways in 1947.
 The imposing, two-storey structure was built according to a 1920s plan "for Québec stations, in which the upper floor accommodates the administrative functions of a divisional point station, in addition to the station agent’s residence."
 The current station was built to replace a former building, destroyed by fire.

 On November 9, 1942, German spy Werner von Janowski came ashore from German submarine U-518 in Chaleur Bay, four miles to the west of town.
 He boarded a train in the New Carlisle station which the present one replaced.
 He intended to travel to Montreal, but was captured almost immediately after boarding.